Main focus: Design

 Twitter handle: @rilan

-Topics: user experience design, user centered design, usability, prototyping, interaction design, design sprints, emerging markets
+Topics: user experience design, startups, user centered design, usability, leadership, internet, prototyping, technology, interaction design, design sprints, emerging markets, gender equity, start-up

-She has led over 20 Design Sprints, events which create and test solutions for critical organizational problems in less than one week.
-Her Sprints have helped Doctors Without Borders drive organizational change, and transformed how Chrome approaches translation.
-She has spoken at 30+ events in 7 different countries, and received 20+ peer-initiated bonuses for stepping outside the line of duty at Google.
+She has led over 20 Design Sprints, events which create and test solutions for critical organisational problems in less than one week.
+Her Sprints have helped Doctors Without Borders drive organisational change, and transformed how Chrome approaches translation.
+She has spoken at 30+ events in 7 different countries.

 She also starts new things.
-Most recently, she co-founded the first German version of the Maker Faire, called Make Munich, and founded the Design Jam, a quarterly event in Munich and London which brings together coders, designers, and business people to build products over the course of a single day.
-For the last 5 years, she’s worked with the local IxDA chapter to bring great speakers to Munich each month.
+She co-founded the first German version of the Maker Faire, called Make Munich, and founded the Design Jam, a quarterly event which brings together coders, designers, and business people to build products over the course of a single day.

 Examples of previous talks / appearances: